 Password management systems are, by their nature, highly security-sensitive due to their role as a gateway to all of a user's online accounts.
 Systems that provide adequate security for this application are generally trustless, as users are often concerned not only with the threat of outside actors, but also with potential malicious activity of the service itself.
-The chief goal of a secure password management system architecture is therefore to preserve the confidentiality of stored secrets even in the event that all centralized system components are compromised by an adversary.
-Today, password-based key derivation functions like PBKDF1 and PBKDF2 [29] are critical tools for enabling this level of security.
-In general, a password-based key derivation function F converts a password F, salt F, and optional configuration parameters F into a key F of length F of
+The chief goal of a secure password management system architecture is therefore to preserve the confidentiality of stored secrets even in the event that all centralized system components are compromised by an adversary.1 Today, password-based key derivation functions like PBKDF1 and PBKDF2 [29] are critical tools for enabling this level of security.
+In general, a password-based key derivation function function function function function a password passed key derivation parameters cfg into a key DK of length dkLen: DK = F(P, S, cfg, dkLen).